/ By The Thyolo House

 6:30 PM — Sundowners and a Slow Italian Dinner at Thyolo House

 Sunset in Thyolo is fast — we're at fifteen degrees south of the equator and the light drops in about twenty minutes — but the half-hour before is the best stretch of the day.
-Sundowners are on the verandah of the main house: a gin and tonic with our own basil and lime, or one of Flavia's negroni variations, while the tea fields turn the colour of old copper and the chorus of bullfrogs starts up from the dam below the lawn.
+Sundowners are on the verandah of the main house: a gin and tonic with garden basil and lime, or one of Flavia's negroni variations, while the working tea fields turn the colour of old copper and the chorus of bullfrogs starts up from the dam below the lawn.

 Three courses, two if you'd rather, and the kitchen will happily feed children early if the parents want to eat properly afterwards.
 Wine list is short and serious — mostly South African, a few Italian bottles for the homesick.